And so, I moved into “the city.”

 Each house in the little ‘hood holds a unique cache of stories of the generations of people and families that have lived and died there.

-(It’s actually just my former neighbor, Donna Sue, getting irritated with me for taking “so durn long” to grab the shot, while she was busy trying to pack up and move out.
-But not too busy, it should be noted, not to indulge in a lengthy discussion on flowers and the best place in Tennessee to get moonshine.)
+But it’s actually just a photograph of my former neighbor, Donna Sue, getting irritated with me for taking “so durn long” to grab the shot, while she was busy trying to pack up and move out.
+(But not too busy, it bears noting, that she couldn’t indulge in a lengthy discussion on flowers and the best place in Tennessee to get moonshine.)

 A few months later, after Donna Sue and her family left and only the stubborn old cat remained, the farmhouse was torn down to make way for something new.

-Even my house, it turns out, has its own ghosts, one of which belongs to a little five-year-old girl, whose gravestone I discovered unexpectedly
+Even my house, it turns out, has its own ghosts – one of which belongs to a little five-year-old girl,

-while gardening in my back yard one day.
+whose gravestone we discovered unexpectedly while clearing away some underbrush in my back garden one day.